 Stoned Love – The Supremes

-In the film Forrest Gump, Forrest and his former platoon leader Lieutenant Dan share a moment in a bar as The Supremes’ ‘Stoned Love’ plays.
+Forrest and his former platoon leader Lieutenant Dan share a moment in a bar as The Supremes’ ‘Stoned Love’ plays.
 Though the song is often misconstrued as a love song, songwriter Kinney Thomas has previously stated it actually was written as a political track against the Vietnam War and as a call for “compassion.”

-Related: Support the power of peace with the best anti-war songs.
+Related: best anti-war songs.